 If you’re moving to the UK, what’s the best way to send your furniture, belongings or car?
-This guide explains air freight, shipping and international moving companies in the UK.
+This guide explains air freight, shipping, and other relocation options in the UK.

-Whether you’re moving to the UK from Europe or farther afield, there are plenty of options to ensure your belongings arrive safely.
+No matter where you’re moving to the UK from, there are plenty of options to ensure your belongings arrive safely.
 There are, however, many factors to consider before choosing an international moving option to make sure you keep costs down, avoid damage and breakages and receive your belongings on time.

 How can you decide which international moving option is best for the items you need to relocate to the UK?
-This guide explains the pros, cons, timeframes for delivery and relative prices so you can choose the best international removal option for your situation and belongings:
+This guide explains the pros, cons, timeframes for delivery, and relative prices.
+That way you can choose the best international removal option for your situation and belongings:

 - International removals